May 30, 2023 · fp, haskell and language

 ⟦Expr⟧ : Pos → Pos

-Lambda abstractions are expressed in the form of λx.y, where x is the variable of the function and y is its body.
+We use Lambda calculus (λ-calculus) to express these functions.
+Lambda abstractions take the form λx.y, where x is a variable and y is the function body.

 S⟦Step⟧ : Pos → Pos